Stories,Agriculture,Impact,Environment

 Ecosia, founded by Christian Kroll, is a sustainable search engine that turns searches into trees and is notably the first-ever German B-Corp.

-After growing up in Wittenberg, Germany, Christian Kroll attended Nuremberg University where he studied business administration.
-It wasn’t until he took a trip to Nepal, however, that his outlook on deforestation, destructive businesses and inequality was transformed.
-He returned back to Germany with a new perspective.
-That’s when Kroll founded Ecosia.
+After growing up in Wittenberg, Germany, Christian Kroll attended Nuremberg University to study business administration.
+It wasn’t until he took a trip to Nepal that his outlook on deforestation, destructive businesses and inequality was transformed.
+He returned to Germany with a new perspective, leading him to found Ecosia.

-Widely acclaimed and awarded for its innovative and sustainable initiatives, Ecosia is a sustainable search engine created by Christian Kroll, with the intention of tackling issues of climate change.
-Kroll is a proponent of the idea that every search counts.
-Ecosia offers a way for users to help in big ways, with only a small search.
-Every search removes 1 kg of CO2, and every 45 searches on average plants one tree in different locations across the world in need of re-greening and reforestation.
-Ecosia plants trees in places such as Cameroon, Nigeria, Peru, Indonesia and many more.
-Each location poses a specific set of challenges to face, some of which include drought, desertification, deforestation, endangered species and erosion.
-Ecosia helps combat the rapid desertification of Spain, one of Europe’s largest food providers, through regenerative agriculture.
-In partnership with local rural groups in Ethiopia, Ecosia combats deforestation by planting trees which helps rivers, soil and watersheds.
+Widely acclaimed and awarded for its innovative and sustainable initiatives, Ecosia is a search engine created with the intention of tackling the concerns of climate change.
+A proponent of the idea that every search counts, Ecosia turns simple everyday searches into large, meaningful action.
+Every search removes 1 kg of CO2 from the atmosphere, and with roughly 50 searches, Ecosia plants one tree in regions around the world that are in desperate need of reforestation.
+Ecosia plants trees in places such as Cameroon, Nigeria, Peru, Indonesia, Spain, Ethiopia and many more.
+Each location poses a specific set of challenges—some of which include drought, desertification, deforestation, endangered species and erosion.
+Working with partners across multiple countries, Ecosia plants trees to restore land, protect native endangered species and vital ecosystems, and support local farmers and communities.

 Q & A WITH CHRISTIAN KROLL